 Kiltwalkers from all over Scotland raised a huge £2.5 million.
 But that’s not all – The Hunter Foundation, backed by Sir Tom Hunter, gave every donation a 50% boost, taking the total to a massive £5 million!

 Arnold Clark has proudly sponsored the Kiltwalk since 2016, and since then, employees have raised over £440,000 for their chosen charities.
-We plan to raise even more next year!
+We plan to help add to that total this year!

 Fleet Services Business Manager, Leanne Hutchison began her fundraising journey eight years ago after losing one of her best friends to cancer and has been fundraising by taking part in the Great Scottish Runs and the Kiltwalk.